 2.4.
 Helps growing small start-up

-In mass production you need to have big product line and product supply chain and needs bigger investment but if you have small investment then you can also grow your business locally by making your products according to customers’ requirements.
+In mass production you need to have a big product line and product supply chain and need bigger investment but if you have small investment then you can also grow your business locally by making your products according to customers’ requirements.